NbAiLab/notram/README_draft.md

 # Norwegian Transformer Model

 The project "NoTraM - Norwegian Transformer Model" is owned by the National Library of Norway.
-The goal is to create transformer-based models for the Norwegian language, and using the libraries resources in building a huge Norwegian text corpus.

-The goal of the project is therefore twofold:
+## Project Goal

-* Build transformer-based models for Norwegian and nordic languages based on modern transformer architectures (BERT,Roberta,T5 a.o)
+* Build transformer-based models for Norwegian and Nordic languages based on modern transformer architectures (BERT,Roberta,T5 a.o)
-* Build an execellent corpus (both in quality and quantity) specialized for unsupervised language training.
-Our goal is to make it available openly to the machine learning community.
-And thereby make a good resource for future language models in Norwegian.
+* Build and publish a state-of-the-art Norwegian corpus for unsupervised language training, and make it available to the NLP community.

 ## 🔥 December 1st 2021 - First Release of the Norwegian Colossal Corpus 🔥
 # Norwegian Colossal Corpus